 - Overdue or lost materials that had not been returned or replaced

 - Items from other library systems

-What if I’ve lost or damaged an item?
+What if a patron lost or damaged an item?

-Unfortunately, we will not be able to forgive charges on your account for a lost or damaged item.
-However, you can pay the replacement cost or physically replace the item and then have all overdue fees waived for this item during the fine forgiveness program.
+Unfortunately, we are not able to forgive charges on an account for a lost or damaged item.
+However, patrons could pay the replacement cost or physically replace the item and then have all overdue fees waived for this item during the fine forgiveness program.